xsol05/xsol05.github.io/content/posts/006-mentorship.md

 ### Session agenda

 We agreed that having a meeting agenda was very important for us.
 Throughout the week, I would note down any questions that popped up.
 I would aim to get all of the questions down by EOD Thursday so that my mentor could prepare in advance.
+One of the most important things to be aware of when forming a mentor-mentee relationship is to respect each other’s time, particularly the senior mentor who is often time-poor.
+Preparing the meeting agenda beforehand ensures that both parties will maximise their value from these sessions.

 ## Benefits of having a mentor-mentee relationship